0mongoose/ProjectTree/README.md

-A simple way of organizing projects ideas through a tree structure.
+A simple way of organizing projects ideas through a tree structure, using meteor.